Akash Fab Academy

 CloseButton.addEventListener('click', pressClose);

-// Keyboard support for control
+// Keyboard controls for directional actions

 document.addEventListener('keydown', function(event) {